pezra/rspec-mode/README.md

 You can run specs inside a Vagrant box.
 You can enable it through the `rspec-use-vagrant-when-possible` customization option.
-You can also set the directory where you're project is inside your box through the `rspec-vagrant-cwd` option.
+You can also set the directory where your project is inside your box through the `rspec-vagrant-cwd` option.
 This will run specs through the `vagrant ssh -c 'cd
 <cwd>; <rspec command>'`.